Sign up for 5% off your first order!

 Mind and Body Ready

 It might seem obvious, but staying calm and relaxed with help you stay healthy.
 We know there might be a plethora of things you want to achieve before your baby arrives, but if it’s not vital, then leave it until after.
 Stress is not needed & not healthy for either of you, so channel your inner zen into becoming a mother.
+Blogger, mother and MORI ambassador Hannah Whitehead found that "the mind is such a powerful tool and it is absolutely incredible what your body can do when you think positively!", which helped her with the birthing process.

 This goes for your body as well.
 Consistently eating healthy will keep you & little one feeling glowing, however, you’re also allowed to indulge.
 As we mentioned, mind is as important as body, so if having a slice of cake after your greens is going to put a smile on your face, then we say do it.